 13.1 The National Executive Committee shall have at least 10 meetings per year, a quorum being 5 members.

-13.3 The General Meeting shall appoint the National Executive Committee for the succeeding term.
+a) This meeting shall appoint the National Executive Committee for the succeeding term.

-13.5 Twenty members shall constitute a quorum.
+c) Twenty members present personally or by proxy shall constitute a quorum.

-13.6 The General Meeting may be held in conjunction with a National Conference, an extended Garden Tour, a Seminar Series or other event of national interest and in accordance with the objects of the Society.
+d) This meeting may be held in conjunction with a National Conference, an extended Garden Tour, a Seminar Series or other event of national interest and in accordance with the objects of the Society.

 14.1 Minutes of all meetings of the National Executive Committee including the General Meeting, shall be in a minute book kept for that purpose and shall be signed by the chairperson of the succeeding meeting as true and correct.